hegerdes/homepage/content/articles/2022/2022-08-bug-caused-by-sec.md

 tags: ['NodeJS', 'Work', 'Bug', 'debugging', 'CVE', nginx]
 ---

-# Broken NodeJS Apps due to secerity dot-release
+# Broken NodeJS Apps due to security dot-release
 ---
 On July 7th the vulnerabilities [CVE-2022-32213](https://cve.report/CVE-2022-32213), [CVE-2022-32214](https://cve.report/CVE-2022-32214) and [CVE-2022-32215](https://cve.report/CVE-2022-32215) where publicly disclosed.
 They affected all current NodeJS versions (v14.x, v16.x, v18.x)!
 The same day fixes for the vulnerabilities where released.
 My colleagues and I assumed a quick and easy deployment to spit these fixes onto our client's production systems.
 A simple rebuild of the old code state with the new NodeJS version and replacement of the old containers.
 We thought wrong! 🙃